 The U.S. Federal Drug Administration (FDA) classifies medical devices into three classes: Class I, Class II, and Class III.
 The classification for a device depends upon the level of risk that is associated with the device.

 Class I devices are considered to be at the lowest level of risk of all medical devices and are only required to comply with the lowest level of regulatory requirements.
-Whereas, Class II devices are considered to be at a higher risk than Class I devices and therefore require more stringent regulatory controls to prove their effectiveness and safety.
-Visit about UL’s Class III medical device capabilities page for more information and visit the U.S. FDA site for additional insights on medical devices overall.
+Class II devices are considered to be at a higher risk than Class I devices and therefore require more stringent regulatory controls to prove their effectiveness and safety.
+Visit about UL Solutions’ Class III medical device capabilities page for more information and visit the U.S. FDA site for additional insights on medical devices overall.

 Class I medical device products

-The following products are designated Class I Medical devices:
+The following products are designated Class I medical devices:

 - Bandages, tapes, wraps and gauze

 - Crutches and accessories

 - Dental flossers – floss and picks

 - Hot/cold water bottles